thomasyyyyy/Airbnb-Dashboard/README.md

 dash-bootstrap-components: Adds responsive Bootstrap styling and layout components

 📁 Files
-airbnb.csv: Scraped data of Airbnb Listings in Bristol UK as of December 24, 2025
+airbnb.xlsx: Scraped data of Airbnb Listings in Bristol UK as of December 24, 2025

 HostTrackerAirbnb.ipynb: Cleans and creates a dashbaord using plotly express.